franziska-ott/Azure-Heart-Failure-Prediction/README.md

 ### Results

-With the described hyperparamter tuning approach of the logistic regression model we reached a validation accuracy of 80.00%.
+With the described hyperparamter tuning approach of the gradient boosting model we reached a validation accuracy of 80.00%.
-Thereby, a regularization strength of 31.09% and a max iteration of 96 was sampled.
+Thereby, a learning rate of 0.3 and a number os estimators of 25 was sampled.
 We could improve the tuning further, if we include more hyperparamters with a broader range.

 ![automl_widget_1](screenshots/hyper_best_run.PNG)